A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: Introduction

-The paper introduces HYDRA - a framework for designing model-based reasoning (more specifically planning-based) agents that can operate in complex open worlds.
-Action reasoning in HYDRA is built upon PDDL+ - a rich modeling language for describing dynamics of mixed discrete-continuous environments.
-Building upon PDDL+ enables us to study complex, real-world-like domains in which transitions are governed by agent actions as well as events and processes extraneous to agent behavior.
-HYDRA implements visual reasoning, task monitoring, and domain-independent planning with PDDL+ in a singular framework to develop agents that operate in a closed loop with the environment.
+HYDRA augments PDDL+ planning with visual reasoning, task selection, and action execution to develop agents that operate in a closed loop with the environment.
 A key contribution of our work is a meta-reasoning process for novelty that is integrated with the basic agent \emph{perceive-decide-act} loop.
-The meta-reasoning process monitors various aspects of agent behavior in the environment; including analyzing of the observation space, tracking state changes in the environment, and tracking quality of performance.
-When the environment evolves from the canonical setup the agent is designed for, these monitors generate signals that trigger a model adaptation cycle.
-HYDRA employs a heuristics-guided search to identify which element(s) of the models needs to be revised and adapted.
+The meta-reasoning process monitors relevant aspects of agent behavior in the environment; including analyzing the observation space, tracking state changes in the environment, and monitoring the quality of performance.
+When the environment evolves from the canonical setup the agent is designed for, these monitors generate signals that trigger an adaptation cycle.
+PDDL+ model adaptation employs a heuristic search to identify which element(s) of the model needs to be revised.
+HYDRA's repair module makes explicit and relevant modifications to the elements identified, enabling the agent to improve its decision-making.
+During adaptation, HYDRA can update its PDDL+ model as well as change the order in which it executes tasks.

-HYDRA is a domain-independent framework and has been used to design agents for three research domains - CartPole++ (a higher dimension variant of a classic control problem CartPole), ScienceBirds (an AI competition domain), and PogoStick (a Minecraft domain).
+HYDRA is domain-independent and has been used to design agents for three research domains - CartPole++ (a higher dimension variant of a classic control problem CartPole), ScienceBirds (an AI competition domain), and PogoStick (a Minecraft domain).
 Our results show that for certain types of novelties, HYDRA agents can adapt \emph{quickly} with few interactions with the environment.
-Additionally, the adaptations produced HYDRA are \emph{interpretable} by design - they are represented in terms of changes to the elements of this PDDL+ model, enabling and inspection of proposed changes.
+Additionally, the adaptations produced by HYDRA are \emph{interpretable} by design - they are represented in terms of changes to the elements of its model, enabling inspection of proposed changes.
 This property of a HYDRA agent is a considerable advantage when developing adaptive systems that can be trusted.